- Patient & Visitor Information

 Resident Research Day

-The inaugural Resident Research Day at Palmetto Health will be held Wednesday, May 29, 2013 in the atrium of the Palmetto Health Children's Hospital.
-The event will showcase the medical research and case studies performed by medical and dental residents and fellows of Palmetto Health and the University of South Carolina School of Medicine.
+The 2014 Resident Research Day at Palmetto Health will be held Friday, May 30 in the atrium of the Palmetto Health Children's Hospital.
+The event will showcase the medical research, case studies and quality improvement projects performed by medical, dental and pharmacy residents and fellows of Palmetto Health and the University of South Carolina School of Medicine.

 Click here for information about submitting an abstract or attending the event.